freecityhacks/fch-docs/GOVERNANCE.md

 ![alt tag](http://i.imgur.com/f1mgSxN.png)

-A project hosted on Free City Hacks starts with an idea which through the process of project formation will grow into a project proposal.
-The project proposal will need to satisfy some basic conditions, will be put out for community review and is then put to a vote to all maintainers and project leads of mature Free City Hacks' hosted projects following the usual decision making process.
+A project hosted on Yonder Hacks starts with an idea which through the process of project formation will grow into a project proposal.
+The project proposal will need to satisfy some basic conditions, will be put out for community review and is then put to a vote to all maintainers and project leads of mature Yonder Hacks' hosted projects following the usual decision making process.

-For agreed project proposals, Free City Hacks will provide basic infrastructure and the project can get started.
-Projects in incubation are working towards a set of goals, will get additional support and marketing opportunities from Free City Hacks.
+For agreed project proposals, Yonder Hacks will provide basic infrastructure and the project can get started.
+Projects in incubation are working towards a set of goals, will get additional support and marketing opportunities from Yonder Hacks.
 However, there will also be regular checkpoints to see whether the project is progressing.
 Should it turn out that a project is not viable any more, it will be archived after an archival review and vote.
 For a project to graduate, some basic conditions must be satisfied.
 If a project in incubation has achieved the point where it believes it is mature enough to graduate, it can request a Graduation community review followed by a vote.

 Mature projects are expected to run themselves.
 However, at some point a mature project will lose momentum and developers.
-If this is the case the Free City Hacks community can request an archival review, which follows the usual pattern.
+If this is the case the Yonder Hacks community can request an archival review, which follows the usual pattern.

 Archival reviews have two purposes: